vintertown/sdi-doc/docs/ldap/config.md

 ```

-At the end of the of the answer we see our required cn=config database!
+At the end of the of the answer we see our required cn=config database.
 To access the config database via ApacheDirectoryStudio, we need to set an `olcRootPW` attribute, the hashed password for the complete credentials.
 We do this by hashing our `SSHA` password.
 We can do this for example like this:

 Generate Password Hash with salt.